kdleonard93/Black-Nerds-Journey-Blog/cmdqn8bkd000002jtfvxffv69.md

 * An overview of the code that has been committed.

-* Background around the LLC and Trademark decision
+* Background on the LLC and Trademark decision

 * Other project ideas that sprouted from the conversations I’ve had.
 None of which I’ll be starting before getting this app to a good spot.